ITIC partners with IOTA to create a global smart city testbed network

 IOTA is a distributed ledger technology (DLT) that enables machines to securely transact data and money with each other for a micro fee.

-Today, The IOTA Foundation has announced that it has with the International Transportation Innovation Center (ITIC).
+Today, the IOTA Foundation announced that it has met with the International Transportation Innovation Center (ITIC).
 The goal?
-To build a global alliance of smart mobility testbeds — platforms to think through innovations and test new applications, processes, products, services and business models to determine their usefulness, suitability, and viability before implementation.
+To build a global alliance of smart mobility testbeds — platforms to think through innovations and test new applications, processes, products, services, and business models to determine their usefulness, suitability, and viability before implementation.

 Why is that significant?